 FUNDING AREAS: Violence Prevention, Environment, and Scientific Research

-OVERVIEW: Ted Waitt founded the Waitt Foundation, through which he's supported causes like violence prevention, the protection and restoration of oceans, and scientific innovation and discovery.
+OVERVIEW: Ted Waitt founded the Waitt Foundation, through which he has supported causes like violence prevention, the protection and restoration of oceans, and scientific innovation and discovery.
 He emphasizes awareness through the creation of films, educational materials, and other campaigns.
-Waitt's major focuses include influencing policy and developing technology to improve imaging and mapping for both biological and oceanic studies.
+Waitt's priorities include influencing policy and developing technology to improve imaging and mapping for both biological and oceanic studies.

 BACKGROUND: Ted Waitt started Gateway in 1985 out of his father's cattle ranch in Iowa with a $10,000 grant secured by his grandmother.
 A pioneer in the direct marketing of personal computers, Waitt eventually built Gateway into a multi-billion-dollar company.